-- Remove: - Air Cleaner Housing (see Air Cleaner Housing Removal in the Fuel System (DFI) chapter) - To ease the #1 stick coil removal, pull the main harness [A] to inward [B] and release the clamp [C] from the frame. - Disconnect the connectors from the stick coils [D] and pull out the stick coils.
+- Remove: - Air Cleaner Housing (see Air Cleaner Housing Removal in the Fuel System (DFI) chapter) - Disconnect the connectors from the stick coils [A] and pull out the stick coils.

 Do not pry the connector part of the coil while removing the coil.